 - Mix yogurt and ginger in a separate bowl.
 (Fruit and yogurt can be prepared up to one day ahead.
 Cover separately and keep chilled.)

 - To serve, spoon yogurt atop fruit and, if desired, sprinkle on crushed walnuts.

 Nutrition data per serving: 287 cal, 4 g fat (0 g sat fat), 10 mg cholesterol, 40 mg sodium, 60 g carbs, 3 g fiber, 7 g protein

 Other signs of chronic inflammation may include

 - Abdominal pain

 - Gastrointestinal discomfort

-If you’re experiencing any of these symptoms, Teladoc can help.
+If you’re experiencing any of these symptoms, Teladoc Health can help.
 We also treat a wide variety of non-emergency conditions, from nausea and bronchitis to seasonal allergies and sunburn.

 With Teladoc Health, you can get 24/7 access to board-certified physicians anywhere you are.
 Be sure to check out the notifications feature on our app so that you can stay on top of timely medical issues such as annual flu and pneumonia shot reminders.
 To check if you have access to Teladoc Health through your health benefits, create your account today.

 Updated on March 6, 2023